RH8888/valhallabot/README.md

 # ⚔️ ValhallaBot

-ValhallaBot is a self-hosted management stack for Marzneshin-, Marzban-, Sanaei-, and Pasarguard-style panels.
+ValhallaBot is a self-hosted management stack for Marzneshin-, Marzban-, Rebecca-, Sanaei-, and Pasarguard-style panels.
 It combines a Telegram bot, a FastAPI/Flask web application, and background workers to give administrators and agents unified control over subscriptions, usage limits, and automated provisioning.